kaitj/neurobeer/README.md

 The Bundle Extraction and Evaluation Resource was developed with the aim of clustering and evaluating white matter tractography of the brain.
 The tool derives from the [white matter fiber clustering tool](https://github.com/SlicerDMRI/whitematteranalysis)<sup>1,2</sup>.
 A spectral clustering algorithm, as described by von Luxburg<sup>3</sup> (2007), is implemented to perform clustering of user-provided white matter tractography.

 ### Support and communication <a name="support"></a>
+This module has been tested on Ubuntu 16.04

 All bugs, concerns, and requests for features can be requested via the github repository found [here](https://github.com/kaitj/tractography/issues).

 ## Installation <a name="installation"></a>
 The latest development version of the bundle extraction and evaluation resource was developed on a Python 2 environment.